CodinGame/codingame-game-engine/README.md

 Place a file named `statement_en.html` in the `config/` directory and it will be used for as the statement of your game.

-For a game with multiple leagues, you may place a file named `statement_en.html.tpl` in the `config/` directory and it will be used as a basis for the statement of each league.
+For a game with multiple leagues, you may place a file named `statement_en.html.tpl` in the `config/` directory and it will be used as a basis for the statement of each league when you click the export button.

 Within the `.tpl` file, you may place special comment blocks to indicate whether a block of html should be included for any specified league.